demisto/content-docs/content-repo/extra-docs/packs/Email-Communication-Readme.md

 :::

 ## Configure Related Incident Query Window (Optional)
-The preprocess script searches for incidents related to incoming emails that contain an 8 digit code to attach the email to.
+The pre-process script searches for incidents related to incoming emails that contain an 8-digit code to attach the email to.
 The default time window for this search is the past 60 days.
-This limitation is set to preserve system resources, and should be left at default if possible.
+This limit is set to preserve system resources, and should be left at default if possible.

 If you need to adjust the query window however, you can do so by creating a new XSOAR list to store the configuration parameter by following these steps:
 1. Navigate to **Settings -> Advanced -> Lists** and click the **Add a List** button